Mosquito Control in Selma, TX

 Frequently asked questions

 Mosquito Guard Pro treats homes throughout Selma and the surrounding Guadalupe County, including Retama Springs, Stonebrook, The Enclave, along with the rest of the Greater San Antonio communities.
+That covers ZIP code 78154 and the neighborhoods around it.
 If you're nearby and not sure whether you're in range, give us a call and we'll let you know.

 Selma's newer neighborhoods are built on flat Blackland clay that drains slowly.
 Graded lots and stormwater retention ponds pair with young, low tree cover, so rainwater sits in detention basins and yard low spots and feeds steady broods.
 Those conditions give mosquitoes the standing water to breed in and the shaded, damp spots to rest in during the day, which is why Selma yards stay buggy through the warm months.